laravel/docs/sail.md

 xdebug.mode=${XDEBUG_MODE}
 ```

-After modifying the `php.ini` file, remember to rebuild your Docker images for the changes to take effect:
+After modifying the `php.ini` file, remember to rebuild your Docker images so that your changes to the `php.ini` file take effect:

 ```shell
 sail build --no-cache